Mandolin: Mandobass

 The mandobass is the bass version of the mandolin, just as the double bass is the bass to the violin.
-Like the double bass, it most frequently has 4 single strings, rather than double courses, and also like the double bass, it is most commonly tuned to perfect fourths rather than fifths (a trait all other chordophones in the violin family possess): E1–A1–D2–G2, which is also the same tuning as a bass guitar.
-These were made by the Gibson company in the early 20th century, but appear to have never been very common.
+Like the double bass, it most frequently has four single strings, rather than double courses—and like the double bass, it is most commonly tuned to perfect fourths rather than fifths like most mandolin family instruments: E1–A1–D2–G2,.
+These were made by the Gibson company in the early 20th century and were never very common.
 A smaller scale four-string mandobass, usually tuned in fifths: G1–D2–A2–E3 (two octaves below the mandolin), though not as resonant as the larger instrument, was often preferred by players as easier to handle and more portable.
 Reportedly, however, most mandolin orchestras preferred to use the ordinary double bass, rather than a specialised mandolin family instrument.
 Calace and other Italian makers predating Gibson also made mandolin-basses.

 The relatively rare eight-string mandobass, or "tremolo-bass", also exists, with double courses like the rest of the mandolin family, and is tuned either G1–D2–A2–E3, two octaves lower than the mandolin, or C1–G1–D2–A2, two octaves below the mandola.

 Variations

 Bowlback

 Bowlback mandolins (also known as roundbacks), are used worldwide.
 They are most commonly manufactured in Europe, where the long history of mandolin development has created local styles.
 However, Japanese luthiers also make them.

-Owing to the shape and to the common construction from wood strips of alternating colors, in the United States these are sometimes colloquially referred to as the "potato bug" or "potato beetle" mandolin.
+Owing to the shape and to the common construction from wood strips of alternating colors, in the United States these are sometimes colloquially referred to as the "potato bug", "potato beetle", or tater-bug mandolin.